 I started off with the plunger, but that wasn’t working.
 Thinking my crappy plunger was at fault, I made my g/f ask to borrow our neighbor’s plunger.
 We were able to get more suction with the borrowed plunger, but still couldn’t get the toilet unclogged.

 People suggested using a wire hanger, being careful not to scratch the porcelain in the process.
 That didn’t help either.
 The wire hanger was too rigid, and I couldn’t get it past the first bend.

 I decided to visit Home Depot this morning to pick up a closet auger, as most professionals said that’s your best bet (short of removing your toilet and getting to the clog that way).
-But on the way there, I remembered that my folks had a heavy-duty wet/dry shop vac at their house.
+But on the way there, I remembered that my parents had a heavy-duty wet/dry shop vac at their house.
 I had seen a suggestion online last night that suggested using a shop vac to suck out the obstruction.
 It was worth a shot, I could always get the auger if this didn’t work.

 - Empty the water out of the bowl using the vacuum.

 - Place the end of the hose a few inches into the drain.
 Use just the flexible hose; no attachments.
 Use old towels to create a seal around the drain.

 - Turn on the vacuum and push pressure on the towels to create a good seal.
 There’s a good chance the vacuum can suck out the clog.

 Within two seconds of turning on the vaccum, I heard something get sucked in.
 I turn off the shop vac, open up the canister, and there are the offending paper towels!
 I flushed the toilet, and everything was as good as new!